serpaulos/desafio_sprint/README.md

 - Prefect ETL sequence
   * download_data -> extract_data -> transform_data -> write_local -> write_gcs -> ingest_data
   * Run was configure to accept parameters, you can put more then one year as a parm to the funcion and it will process it as list

-## Improvements
-* Project still ongoing, since I am studying more about the Data Engineer roles.
-* Need to study more about stream ETL for example.
-* Trere is an Airflow version at the repository, when its done I will complement the Radme file

 ## Contact